 Demonic Spiders: Any time Shadow Link manifests in the air.
 He's invincible like this and will repeatedly drop Giant Bombs on you; all you can do is avoid them until you escape the area.

-Fanon: Dark Link spawned a ton of it; chances are if it's not of Ocarina of Time's Dark Link, it'll be of this one.
+Fanon: Shadow Link spawned a ton of it; chances are if it's not of Ocarina of Time's Dark Link, it'll be of this one.
 The manga definitely helped this along.